LPDI-EPFL/masif_seed/README.md

 cd masif_seed_search/data/masif_targets/
 ```

-The features, Masif-site and Masif-search descriptors must be computed as well for the target,
+The features, MaSIF-site and MaSIF-search descriptors must be computed as well for the target,
 as well as a surface with per-vertex coloring.

 ```